 Overall, I found the Penrose mic solid but not mind-blowing.
 No one in my game squads or Zoom calls had any issue at all with the audio.
 At one point, I let my son try it with his Xbox, and he’s the kind of gamer that yells when things don’t go his way.
 In that situation, I was actually impressed that the mic could handle his loud exclamations without cracking up.
 I’d still prefer he learn not to yell while gaming, but at least he won’t blow out everyone’s eardrums with distortion this way.

 So, who should buy the Audeze Penrose X?

-Even with all these words behind us, there are still positive things I could say about the Audeze Penrose X gaming headset.
+Even with all these words behind us, I could still say positive things about the Audeze Penrose X gaming headset.
 The 13-hour battery life is solid and reliable.
-Plus, it comes with an extra-long USB-C charging cable so you can keep it plugged in as you game even if you’re out of juice.
+Plus, it has an extra-long USB-C charging cable to keep it plugged in as you game, even if you’re out of juice.

-For $299, there are a lot of really excellent options in direct competition.
+For $299, there are many excellent options in direct competition.
 If you’re specifically looking for an Xbox Series X headset, Microsoft’s first-party offering offers surprisingly excellent performance for just $99.
 It doesn’t compete with the Penrose on power and overall quality, but that’s a big price difference.

 While I haven’t tried the $400 Mobius, I have used comparable headsets that offer deep spatial audio features.
 Frankly, I still like the stereo setup better, but I’m also a hybrid user.
 If you spend your nights playing games and your days discussing various Excel spreadsheets, I think the Audeze Penrose X is a better option in wireless gaming headphones.
 Just make sure to plug the transmitter into the back of your computer so you don’t almost kick it and break it.
 I learned that the hard way as well.